 One final note on volatility: 24 of the 25 best days in the market’s history have come within 30 days of the worst days in the market’s history.
 That’s almost 100% of huge upswings happening in close proximity to huge downswings!
 This should serve as a reminder to investors not to try and time the market.
 Missing the big up days can mean compromising your long-term returns.

-Following a 3-day Advance, the price is estimated to grow further.
-Considering data from situations where URTH advanced for three days, in of 367 cases, the price rose further within the following month.
-The odds of a continued upward trend are .
+Following a 3-day decline, the stock is projected to fall further.
+Considering past instances where URTH declined for three days, the price rose further in of 62 cases within the following month.
+The odds of a continued downward trend are .

 The average fundamental analysis ratings, where 1 is best and 100 is worst, are as follows